What Does Proprietary Mean? Software, Licenses & Technology Explained

 Proprietary Software Explained

 Proprietary software is owned by a company and includes specific access and usage restrictions.
 Unlike open-source software, which allows users to access and modify the source code, proprietary software does not.
 This model enables companies to control the distribution and use of their software, limiting access to licensed users.
+Proprietary computer software and hardware are often protected by legal exclusivity and ownership rights, ensuring that only the company can use, modify, or distribute these products.

 Characteristics of Proprietary Software